uptonking/note4yaoo/lib-utils-codesandbox-community.md

   4. Redis for caching NPM package metadata
 - The editor itself is written in React (hah!) and uses styled-components, redux, redux-thunk and react-router@4.0.0 as most used libraries.
 I code split every optional preference a user may have (like autocomplete, vim or prettify) using webpack 2.

+# discuss-collab
+- ##

+- ##

+- ## [[Feature Request] Multi-user support _202203](https://github.com/codesandbox/sandpack/issues/405)
+- I was able to get it working with firepad.
+It gives live text updates, and cursor positions, and I am able to see the changes in the iframe as well.

 # discuss
 - ##